 - Severe or mild abdominal pain that is persistent during the pregnancy

 - Pain on the sides of the upper torso that is constant and unbearable

 If you experience these signs and symptoms, please consult your medical professional immediately.

-For a doctor to be able to come to a diagnosis of heterotopic pregnancy some guidelines and markers have to be met, here are a few of these:
+For a doctor to be able to come to a diagnosis of heterotopic pregnancy certain guidelines and markers, have to be considered.
+Here are a few of the guidelines: